kuwarkapur/Tinkering-With-LLMs/AnythingSummarized/README.md

 3. Text Summarization: Harness the power of the Ollama API to generate concise and informative summaries of the input text, capturing the core information and actionable insights. 🧠
 4. Summarized Content Display: Enjoy a visually appealing and easy-to-read display of the summarized content, presented in a sleek, card-like container. 📰
 5. Responsive UI: Experience a user-friendly and responsive interface, with a handy sidebar for controlling the input source (file or URL). 📱

+## Upcoming Features

+1. Optimized Architecture: Planned improvements to the application's architecture for enhanced performance and efficient summarization tasks. ⚡
+2. Model Selection: The ability to choose from a variety of pre-trained language models within the web application to suit your specific summarization needs. 🔢
+3. Q/A & Chat Functionality: Interactive question-answering sessions and natural language conversations with the summarized content. 💬
+4. Multi-Format Support: Summarization of content in various formats, including text, audio, and video, for increased versatility. 📚📽️🎧

 ## Installation